Rich Paul

-Richard Paul (born December 16, 1980) is an American sports agent and the founder and chief executive officer of Klutch Sports Group.
-His most notable client is basketball player LeBron James, with whom he has been a longtime friend.
-Paul is also co-head of the Sports division at United Talent Agency.
+Richard Paul (born December 16, 1980) is an American entrepreneur, sports agent, and founder and chief executive officer of Klutch Sports Group.
+His most notable client is basketball player and longtime friend LeBron James.
+Paul is also co-head of the sports division at United Talent Agency.

 Early life

-Paul grew up in a one-bedroom apartment above his father's store, R & J Confectionery, on East 125th and Arlington in Forest Hills, a neighborhood on the east side of Cleveland.
-His father, Rich Paul Sr, enrolled him in the private, fee-paying Benedictine High School, a Catholic school.
+Paul grew up in a one-bedroom apartment above his father's store, R & J Confectionery, on East 125th and Arlington in Forest Hill, a neighborhood on the east side of Cleveland.
+His father, Rich Paul Sr., enrolled him in the private, fee-paying Benedictine High School, a Catholic school.

 After graduating from high school, Paul was mentored by Distant Replays owner Andy Hyman on selling vintage jerseys.
 He would buy throwback jerseys from Atlanta and sell them out of his trunk in Cleveland.
 Paul was a student at the University of Akron when his father was diagnosed with intestinal cancer in 1999.
 To be closer to him, Paul transferred to Cleveland State.
 A few months later, his father died, and Paul dropped out of school.
 Paul said: "He was always telling me my education was important ...
 I always wanted to work.
 But I still probably would have finished school if my father was alive.
 I never wanted to let him down."

 In 2002, he met LeBron James at the Akron–Canton Airport, where James was impressed by Paul's authentic Warren Moon throwback jersey.
 The two exchanged contact information, and soon Paul had sold James a Magic Johnson Lakers jersey and a Joe Namath Rams jersey.